new2code/new2code/README.md

 ## Recent posts from [freeCodeCamp](https://www.freecodecamp.org/news/)
 🤖 The [`update_readme.py` script](./update_readme.py) and [`update_readme.yml` GitHub Actions workflow](.github/workflows/update_readme.yml) regularly update this list with posts about Python, JavaScript, HTML, CSS, and learning coding.

-1. <a href='https://www.freecodecamp.org/news/a-beginners-guide-to-graphs/'>A Beginner’s Guide to Graphs — From Google Maps to Chessboards</a> by Tilda Udufo
+1. <a href='https://www.freecodecamp.org/news/the-open-source-llm-agent-handbook/'>The Open Source LLM Agent Handbook: How to Automate Complex Tasks with LangGraph and CrewAI</a> by Balajee Asish Brahmandam
-2. <a href='https://www.freecodecamp.org/news/build-a-multilayer-perceptron-with-examples-and-python-code/'>Learn to Build a Multilayer Perceptron with Real-Life Examples and Python Code</a> by Kuriko Iwai
+2. <a href='https://www.freecodecamp.org/news/the-front-end-monitoring-handbook/'>The Front-End Monitoring Handbook: Track Performance, Errors, and User Behavior</a> by Gordan Tan

 > [!NOTE]
 > This account is maintained by the GitHub Docs team for demonstration purposes.